 Learning to recognize and understand woodpecker habitat will give you a greater appreciation for these amazing birds and the places they live.
 All woodpecker species are tied to forests, woodlands and shrublands for their food, shelter, and nesting needs.
 The more you study them, the more you will find the need to learn about all the other organisms they are in relationship with.

-For intensive training in naturalist knowledge, check out the
+For training in naturalist skills, check out our Wildlife Tracking Courses.

-For more information on North American woodpecker species, check out the following links:
+For more information on North American woodpecker species, check out the following link: Woodpecker Facts

 Return from Woodpecker Habitat back to Wildlife Tracking Articles